karacsonybarni/titan-protocol/README.md

 To transition humanity from a **Survival Economy** (labor-for-living) to a **Sovereign Evolutionary State** (fully funded existence with meaningful voluntary challenge), by:

 - Automating nearly all economically necessary labor.
 - Distributing the gains of automation broadly.
 - Preventing collapse, tyranny, and irreversible catastrophe.
-- Maintaining room for human growth, struggle, and frontier.
+- **Safeguarding human psychological sovereignty and shared reality.** (v2.1)

 ### 0.2 Design Constraints

 Titan assumes:

 - Automation and AI capabilities continue to grow rapidly.
-- Multiple powerful nation-blocs exist.
+- Multiple powerful nation-blocs exist in competitive tension.
 - Coordination is partial and imperfect.

 The protocol is not designed to produce “zero downsides.”
 Instead, it is built to achieve:

-1. **No unbounded downside**
-   – Failures are local and recoverable, not global and irreversible.
+- **No unbounded downside** – Failures are local and recoverable, not global and irreversible.

-2. **No involuntary downside for ordinary people**
-   – Baseline security and rights are guaranteed, independent of role.
+- **No involuntary downside for ordinary people** – Baseline security and rights are guaranteed, independent of role.

-3. **Downsides are transparent trade-offs**
-   – Major risks are taken only via visible, accountable processes.
+- **Downsides are transparent trade-offs** – Major risks are taken only via visible, accountable processes.

 ---